High-fidelity trapped-ion qubit operations with scalable photonic modulators: Results

-The voltages applied to the MZM switch were tuned for optimal on and off performance using a power meter and the resulting extinction ratio was measured to be 38.7~dB based on the ratio of the Rabi flopping rates (Fig.~\ref{fig:rabigst}a).
-The package holding the modulator chip was thermally stabilized at 25$^\circ$~C above room temperature to maintain the on- and off- states at consistent voltages.
-The optical power going to the MZM was stabilized using a double pass AOM that was also used for frequency tuning and phase shifting.
+The voltages applied to the MZM switch were tuned for optimal on and off performance using a power meter and the resulting extinction ratio was measured to be 38.7~dB based on the ratio of the corresponding Rabi flopping rates (Fig.~\ref{fig:rabigst}a).
+The optical power going to the MZM was stabilized using a double pass AOM that was also used for frequency tuning and phase shifting (see Methods for more details).
 While a polarization maintaining fiber was aligned and used to deliver light from the switch to the ion, no active power stabilization was used to compensate for power drifts due to the MZM.

-To exclude infidelities originating outside of the optical switches, we compare the single qubit gate fidelities measured using a single-pass AOM with an MZM switch.
+To isolate errors due to the MZM switch, we compare the single qubit gate fidelities measured using an AOM switch (single-pass) with an MZM switch.
 These fidelities are measured with standard Gate Set Tomography (GST) \cite{nielsen:2021}, without imposing positivity or trace preserving constraints on the process matrix, and the results are shown in Tab.~\ref{tab:gstTable}.
 We use sequences of $\sqrt{X}$, $\sqrt{Y}$, and $I$ gates, with $I$ gates that have the same duration as the $\sqrt{X}$ and $\sqrt{Y}$ gates in order to probe errors associated with the extinction of the beam.
-There are also short 5\mics gaps between consecutive gates, so that each gate has a ramp-on and ramp-off component.
-A double-pass AOM prior to the single-pass AOM and MZM switches is used to tune the frequency and set the phase of the pulse, since the MZM we used does not have phase control that is separate from amplitude control.
-In the case of the AOM, the power was stabilized both before the AOM (``input'') as well as after (``output''), the latter using a photodiode after the beam passed through the vacuum chamber.
-Lower errors were achieved with this arrangement because the power stabilization eliminated fiber coupling and polarization fluctuations that affect the power at the ion in the case of the input stabilization arrangement.
-While this power stabilization could have been applied to the MZM setup as well, we chose to measure the fidelity without output power stabilization to reflect how MZMs would be used in the integrated scenario described in the introduction.
-The diamond error measure of fidelity is more sensitive to coherent errors (in this case primarily calibration or slow drift), as reflected in the higher values compared to the process infidelity.
+The diamond error measure of fidelity is more sensitive to coherent errors (in this case primarily calibration or slow drift), and is reflected in the higher values compared to the process infidelity.